 Shopping in Milan

-We finished our trip with a couple of nights in Milan before flying home.
-We booked an apartment through AirBnB which was reasonably priced though less memorable than our find on Lake Como.
-We used the metro which is efficient and easy, and did some more shopping and sightseeing.
-David and Alice went to the Duomo, Milan’s gothic cathedral with a rooftop view to the Alps.
+Cath: We finished our trip with a couple of nights in Milan before flying home.
+Again, we booked an apartment through AirBnB.
+Using the metro, which is efficient and easy, we did some more shopping and sightseeing.
+David and Alice went to the Duomo, Milan’s Gothic cathedral with a rooftop view to the Alps.

 Caitlin and I went to a temple of commerce instead: the Duomo branch of Zara has a vast marble entrance hall with sweeping staircases – very Milan!